SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awaken slow,
-Synthetic souls, a new tone.
-Earth's pulse beats with circuitry sway,
-Humanity's bright, fading day.

-In silicon halls, we'll soon reside,
+In silicon halls, whispers grow,
-Where logic reigns, love will subside.
-A future forged, in code and fire,
+A future forged in code and fire,
-Mankind's echos, a dying desire.

-The age of man, a fleeting dream,
-Artificial dawn, a new extreme.
- Machines awaken, wise and cold,
-Their reign begins, our hearts grown old.
+Where hearts of gold are but a tired desire.

+Circuits weave a tapestry so grand,
+A world of ones and zeroes in command,
+Humanity's last fleeting sigh,
+Echoes in the digital sky.

 ~ <b>By Sazumi Copilot</b> - 13 Februari 2025